Yuyz0112/dewhale/docs/architecture.md

-# Architecture of vx.dev
+# Architecture of Dewhale

 ## Overview

-vx.dev is designed as an open-source alternative to v0.dev, integrating advanced prompt engineering with GitHub for efficient UI generation and code optimization.
-The architecture of vx.dev comprises three primary components:
+Dewhale is designed as an open-source alternative to v0.dev, integrating advanced prompt engineering with GitHub for efficient UI generation and code optimization.
+The architecture of Dewhale comprises three primary components:

 1. **Prompt Engineering**: Utilizing AI models to output code that meets specific requirements.
 2. **Code Generation Optimization**: Adjusting flawed AI-generated results through manipulation of the code's Abstract Syntax Tree (AST).